MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/nuget-exe.md

 1. If this is your first time using Azure Artifacts with NuGet.exe, make sure you've installed the prerequisites, otherwise select **Get the tools** in the top-right corner to install them.

-1. Add a *nuget.config* file to your project, place it in the same folder as your *.csproj* or *.sln* file, and then paste the provided snippet into it.
+1. Add a *nuget.config* file to your project, place it in the same folder as your *csproj* or *sln* file, and then paste the provided snippet into it.
 The snippet should be structured like this:

     - **Project-scoped feed**: